onnx/models/audio/deepvoice3/README.md

 * Every utterance ended with a period or a question mark.
 * Spaces replaced between words with separator characters that represent the time between words uttered by the speaker.

-Get parameters and convert textual features to an internal representation.
+Get parameters and convert textual features to an internal representation:
 ```
 sequence = np.array(frontend.text_to_sequence(text, p=p))
 sequence = torch.from_numpy(sequence).unsqueeze(0).long().to(device)